hmcts/ops-runbooks/database/db-queries-from-prod-bastions.md

 ### Small queries

-* Connect to  Postgres by typing the following command
+* Connect to  Postgres by typing the following command.
+Verify you have followed steps outlined [here](https://github.com/hmcts/cnp-module-postgres#production) <br>
+  Note the **Bastion configuration** section, it's important.
   ```cmd
   psql -U ccd@ccd-data-store-api-postgres-db-prod -h ccd-data-store-api-postgres-db-prod.postgres.database.azure.com
   ```
   I'm using the ccd data store database as an example here
-* This would prompt you for password, the password you can get from the key vault, if you dont already have if kept aside from above step
 * Once in, you can execute provided query
   ```cmd
    psql> paste your query here;